Civic Engagement for Social Change

 Description

-Civic engagement for social change fosters active citizenship and personal and community transformation through adult education or popular education processes to strengthen democracy and promote a more inclusive, just and sustainable society.
+Civic engagement for social change fosters active citizenship, personal and community popular education processes to strengthen democracy and promote a more inclusive, just and sustainable society.

-• Starts with the experience of the group that will be engaged in the program;
+• That begin with the experience of the group engaged in the program

 For examples of previously funded projects, visit our recipient directory here.